 KEEP IT SIMPLE

-Focus on the basics: A gentle cleanser, a moisturizer with SPF 30, a retinoid and an eye cream.
+Focus on the basics for healthy skin: A gentle cleanser, a moisturizer with SPF 30, a retinoid and an eye cream.
 “I think people become overwhelmed by using too many products at once,” says Lauren Ploch, MD, a dermatologist with Georgia Dermatology and Skin Cancer Center in Augusta, Georgia.
 “A complicated skin care routine isn’t necessary.”

-Avoid scrubbing your face.
+Avoid scrubbing your face for healthy skin.
 “Washes should be gentle without abrasive exfoliants,” says Ploch.
 “Avoid those with salicylic acid containing cleansers on the face because they can be too harsh, especially if you’re using a retinoid.”
 Stick with mild washes that contain glycerin or an equivalent, such as glycinate.

 CHOOSE THE RIGHT ANTI-AGING PRODUCT